enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Go into your Facebook Developer account and create an new application by [following these steps](https://developers.facebook.com/apps/).

-Click on **Add a New App** in the upper right corner
+Click on **Add a New App** in the upper right corner:

 ![Add new FB app](images/facebook-add-app2.png)

 Name your App anything you would like, and then click **Create App ID**

-Once you have created your App, you will need to select *Settings* -> *Basic* from the left menu
+Once you have created your App, you will need to select *Settings* -> *Basic* from the left menu:

 ![FB Select Settings](images/facebook-select-settings.png)

-Next choose **Add Platform** from the bottom of the Settings screenshot
+Next choose **Add Platform** from the bottom of the Settings screenshot:

 ![FB Select Add Platform](images/facebook-add-platform2.png)